 Another major outcome of this exercise is that it shows that you have really done your research on the programs you are planning to join.

-YOU Will Know If The College Is A Good Fit For You
+You Will Know If The College Is A Good Fit For You

-If you don’t know why you want to attend this particular college, why is it even on your list?
+If you don’t know why you want to attend this particular school, why is it even on your list?
 There needs to be a compelling reason (and one stronger than simply: it’s a brand name school, or my parents want me to go here).

 It Helps You Feel More Confident